zephyrproject-rtos/zephyr/samples/bluetooth/periodic_sync_conn/README.rst

 another board that will start periodic advertising and connect to this sample once synced.

-See :ref:`bluetooth samples section <bluetooth-samples>` for details.
+See :zephyr:code-sample-category:`bluetooth` samples for details.